Step 4: Extending Visa Status & Leaving Harvard

 - Confirmation that the current end date of a scholar is correct

 Please note that the NED must be completed by the department administrator, not the scholar.
 It must be submitted to the HIO as soon as possible.
 Note that completing the NED does not extend the academic appointment, which is also necessary.
 Extending an academic appointment is handled by sending the appropriate information to the corresponding Dean's office or Office of Faculty Affairs.

 Extending Visa Status

-If a scholar will be continuing their appointment with the faculty sponsor, the department must complete the relevant section of the eNED, providing all details requested.
-The department should be sure to provide accurate funding information for the entire requested period of time and exact dates of the extension.
-If any of the information changes after the form is returned to the HIO, please call your HIO advisor to discuss the changes.
-In some instances, the university is required to inform the government of changes.
+If a scholar will continue their appointment with the faculty sponsor, the department must complete the relevant section of the NED, providing all details requested.
+Funding must be guaranteed for the entire duration of the requested extension period.
+The department should be sure to provide accurate funding information.
+If any of the information changes after the form is returned to the HIO, please contact your HIO advisor to discuss the changes.

-Once the HIO receives the completed eNED, it will process the extension and send the scholar a newly updated visa document such as the Form DS-2019.
-Extensions must be processed before the current visa status expires.
-Depending on the visa type, processing time can take up to 30 working days (J-1 status) or up to 6 months (H-1B or O-1 status).
-After the extension is processed, the Form I-9 must be updated if the person is on payroll, as required by the payroll office.
+Once the HIO receives the completed NED, it will process the extension and send the scholar a newly updated Form DS-2019.
+J-1 Extension requests must be submitted to the HIO at least 30 days before the scholar’s current DS-2019 expires.
+Processing time for a J-1 DS-2019 extension can take up to 30 working days.
+After the extension is processed, the department administrator must take the necessary steps to update the Form I-9 if the person is on payroll, as required by the payroll office.

-The eNED must also be completed when a scholar's appointment has ended (both as planned and earlier than planned), when the individual has left the university or obtained U.S. legal permanent residence (a green card).
-When the HIO receives this type of NED, the scholar's record will be withdrawn from the HIO database as well as any corresponding government databases.
+The NED must also be completed when the scholar has ended their academic appointment (both as originally planned and earlier than planned); left the university; or obtained U.S. legal permanent residence (i.e., a green card).
+When the HIO receives this type of NED, the scholar's record will be completed in the HIO database, as well as any corresponding government databases.